isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This is not a guide on how to convert old C++ code to more modern code.
 It is meant to articulate ideas for new code in a concrete fashion.
 However, see [the modernization section](#S-modernizing) for some possible approaches to modernizing/rejuvenating/upgrading.
-Importantly, the rules support gradual adoption: It is typically infeasible to convert all of a large code base at once.
+Importantly, the rules support gradual adoption: It is typically infeasible to completely convert a large code base all at once.

 These guidelines are not meant to be complete or exact in every language-technical detail.
 For the final word on language definition issues, including every exception to general rules and every feature, see the ISO C++ standard.